jakshi/references-devops/tools.md

 * Fancy cat for Markdown (that is, CommonMark): https://github.com/lunaryorn/mdcat
 * The minimal, blazing-fast, and infinitely customizable prompt for any shell: https://starship.rs/
 * sd is an intuitive find & replace CLI: https://github.com/chmln/sd
-* It is tool to enable writing one file scripts in languages that require compilation, dependencies fetching or preprocessing: https://github.com/igor-petruk/scriptisto
 * sh is a full-fledged subprocess replacement for Python 2, Python 3, PyPy and PyPy3 that allows you to call any program as if it were a function: https://github.com/amoffat/sh
 * Vim JIRA Atlassian: Create, Update and Follow Along Jira Issues Actively Without Leaving Vim! https://github.com/n0v1c3/vira
 * JiraCLI - Feature-rich Interactive Jira Command Line: https://github.com/ankitpokhrel/jira-cli